Your landscaping website has one job: turn visitors into paying customers.

 The landscaping businesses that rank well locally aren’t doing anything complicated.
 They just have clear pages that say exactly what they do, where they do it, and show the proof.

-• A landscaping website needs at least 6 pages: homepage, services, about, gallery, reviews, and contact
+• A landscaping website needs at least 6 core pages

-• A service area page is the most underrated page for local SEO
+• A service area page is a major opportunity for local SEO

 Your Landscaping Website, Ready in a Weekend